 Made in USA of Imported Parts

-Assembled in USA from materials imported from [Country], Assembled in USA of Imported Parts, or any similar language basically means the same thing.
-The finished product was made somewhere in the USA, but the biggest share of parts were manufactured and imported from another county.
+Assembled in the USA from materials imported from [Country], Assembled in USA of Imported Parts, or any similar language basically means the same thing.
+The finished product was made somewhere in the USA, but the biggest share of parts was manufactured and imported from another county.

 Made in USA with Global Components or Global Materials

 Let’s further go into the difference between Global Components and Global Materials.
 Global components stand for a bigger piece of the final product.
-The bicycle for example has many working parts to it.
-There are wheels, frame, handlebars, brakes, pedals, and many more parts that go into making a whole bike.
+The bicycle, for example, has many working parts to it.
+There are wheels, frames, handlebars, brakes, pedals, and many more parts that go into making a whole bike.
 These all could be considered components.
-The wheel for example consists of the metal rim, spokes, the rubber tire, and possibly a tube.
+The wheel, for example, consists of the metal rim, spokes, rubber tire, and possibly a tube.
 These would be labeled as Global Components because each component could be made in a different country.

 I even have a dog shampoo by the Burt’s Bees company which states the product is “Made In USA with Global Ingredients.”
 The company has sourced the shampoo ingredients from foreign sources, but they mix them together to make the final shampoo product here in America.

-If you’re interested, the video below does a pretty good job explaining what made in USA actually means.
-It’s not quite as in-depth as our text guide but if you’re more of a watcher than a reader I do recommend watching it.
+If you’re interested, the video below does a pretty good job explaining what made in the USA actually means.
+It’s not quite as in-depth as our text guide, but if you’re more of a watcher than a reader, I do recommend watching it.

-Assembled in USA, thankfully, is straightforward.
+Assembled in the USA, thankfully, is straightforward.
 This means that the majority or all of the product is put together in the United States or its territories.
-When you see this tag, you know basically that it’s a foreign product, with foreign made materials that was only Assembled in the United States.
+When you see this tag, you know basically that it’s a foreign product, with foreign-made materials that were only Assembled in the United States.

 Shady Marketing Tactics

-There are a lot of companies out there that are trying to get one over on American consumers by using some shady marketing tactics.
-They are starting to realize that many Americans are looking to purchase more American made goods in a way to support our own economy and to keep more American jobs.
-According to Consumer Reports, 78% of Americans would rather buy American made products compared to foreign made equivalents.
+There are a lot of companies out there that are trying to get one over American consumers by using shady marketing tactics.
+They are starting to realize that many Americans are looking to purchase more American-made goods in a way to support our own economy and to keep more American jobs.
+According to Consumer Reports, 78% of Americans would rather buy American-made products compared to foreign-made equivalents.

 Be Wary of American Symbols and Their Placement

-Some of these shady marketing tactics can include using images synonymous with American ideals such as the American flag, the bald eagle, or a picture of the Statue of Liberty in their labeling.
-One such example is a tag that reads “Made In (picture of American flag) followed by a fine print under the flag picture of the country of origin.
-It appears that the product is made in America because of the picture of the flag, when in fact it was made in India.
+Some of these shady marketing tactics can include using images synonymous with American ideals, such as the American flag, the bald eagle, or a picture of the Statue of Liberty in their labeling.
+One such example is a tag that reads “Made In” followed by a fine print under the flag picture of the country of origin.
+It appears that the product is made in America because of the picture of the flag, when in fact, it was made in India.
 While the company isn’t truly doing anything illegal, it can be easily misread.